Joyce Begay-Foss, Chairperson

 Currently Director of Community Engagement at the Heard Museum, his work focuses on producing cultural art workshops in regional Indian communities, documenting the process of the transference of cultural art knowledge where permissible, and sharing that documentation with the broader American public through special films and lectures.
 Monenerkit has a firm belief that art works for the greater public benefit, creating expressive patterns of understanding between individuals, communities and beyond.
 He believes art provides a vital link in a tripartite model of human development, establishing lessons for increasing the capacity of human, social, and economic capital.

-To view Chairperson Monenerkit's public service announcement, please watch this video.
+To view Vice-Chairperson Monenerkit's public service announcement, please watch this video.